-PHC Clinics Community Community Hospitals Treatment Sites Area Fixed Non- fixed Health Centres Day Centres District Regional ART Clinics TB Clinics Witzenberg 8 6 0 1 1 0 8 19 Cape Winelands District 39 33 0 6 4 2 45 94 approximately 17 per cent for South Africa and 25 per cent for the Western Cape.
+РНС С linics Community Community Hospitals oitals Treatment Sites Area Fixed Non- fixed Health Centres Day Centres District Regional ART Clinics TB Clinics Witzenberg 8 6 0 1 1 0 8 19 Cape Winelands District 39 33 0 6 4 2 45 94

 According to the 2019 Inequality Trend Report by Statistics South Africa, in 2017, 75.1 per cent of households in South Africa usually use public healthcare facilities when a household member gets ill, compared to 24.9 per cent who use private healthcare facilities.
-This is associated with the low proportion of households with access to medical aid, which in 2017 was
+This is associated with the low proportion of households with access to medical aid, which in 2017 was approximately 17 per cent for South Africa and 25 per cent for the Western Cape.